svylabs/soar-rewards/README.md

 # SOAR Staking & Rewards
-SOAR; Stake Once; Amplify Rewards is a staking protocol, where users can stake once in mainnet(Ethereum) and are able to permissionlessly claim staking rewards in many chains / L2s, where trustless bridges are available.
+SOAR; Stake Once; Amplify Rewards is a staking protocol, where users can stake once in mainnet(Ethereum) and are able to permissionlessly claim staking rewards in many chains / L2s, where trustless bridge between that chain and ethereum is available.

 # Usecase
 Imagine a protocol that is live on Ethereum mainnet, and staking the protocol tokens in mainnet earns fees from the protocol.
-Now, imagine that protocol has to be deployed on other chains like Arbitrum / Starknet / Base / Optimism / etc. There are a couple of ways to solve this:
+Now, imagine, that same protocol has to be deployed on other chains like Arbitrum / Starknet / Base / Optimism / etc. The question arises, how would you go about rewarding users?
+There are a couple of ways to solve this:
-1. One way to do this would be to issue new tokens on those chains.
+1. One way is to issue new tokens on those chains.
 This obviously have fragmentation of fee revenue across different protocols.
-2. Issue LSDs for the staked token on mainnet, that can be used across different chains.
-This again makes it complex when introducing the protocol on new chains.
+2. Issue LSDs for the staked token on mainnet that can be used across different chains.
+This again makes it complex when introducing the protocol on new chains resulting in fragmentation again.
 3. Revenue from the other deployments are sent to mainnet periodically.
 This is not straightforward as well, as the revenue can be in a different token that is not known to the mainnet contracts.

+Even within a chain, imagine a team developing multiple protocols, and want to divert revenue from all those protocols to the token holders, without implementing a new staking contract each time a new protocol is introduced.

 # Solution
 SOAR(Stake Once; Amplify Rewards): A unified staking protocol, where users stake in a staking pool once on mainnet, and are able to permissionlessly claim rewards from other chains by presenting a proof that at each reward event on another chain, a user had a particular amount of stake, and their share of revenue at the reward event was a particular value.
 Finally aggregating the total reward and a proof that this is the aggregated reward claim.